Peter Lynn: Other fields

+Personal life and death

-Peter Lynn's father, Robert Frederick Lynn (1914–2012) was the founder of the Lynn Historic Woodworking Trust Inc. a collection of historic woodworking tools, equipment and archives, including the world's largest collection of ornamental turning lathes.
+Lynn's father, Robert Frederick Lynn (1914–2012) was the founder of the Lynn Historic Woodworking Trust Inc. a collection of historic woodworking tools, equipment and archives, including the world's largest collection of ornamental turning lathes.
 It is sited at The Plains, a colonial era museum park in Ashburton, NZ.
 Robert Fredrick Lynn was awarded the Queen's Service Order in the New Years Honours list 2007.

+Lynn died of cancer in Ashburton, on 11 April 2026, at the age of 79.